Martin Ferguson Smith: Research

-As a classical scholar, Smith has a high international reputation for his work on two writers who made it their business to expound the doctrines of the Greek philosopher Epicurus.
+As a classical scholar, Smith has an international reputation for his work on two writers who made it their business to expound the doctrines of the Greek philosopher Epicurus.

 One is the Roman poet Lucretius (c.98–c.55 BC), author of De Rerum Natura (On the Nature of Things).
 Smith’s translation of the six-book work was first published in England in 1969 and reissued, with revisions, in the United States in 2001.
 He is also the editor of the Loeb Classical Library text of the poem, accompanied with an introduction, critical and explanatory notes, bibliography, and index, and with the translation of W. H. D. Rouse (1924) revised to make it accord with the new text.

 The other author is Diogenes of Oinoanda, who, probably early in the second century AD, presented his exposition of Epicurean philosophy in a Greek inscription carved on the wall of a stoa (colonnade) in the centre of his home-city in northern Lycia, in the mountains of southwest Asia Minor (Turkey).
 The inscription, which may have occupied 260 square metres of wall-space and contained about 25,000 words, is the longest known from the ancient world.
 The wall that carried the inscription fell down or (more likely) was deliberately demolished in later antiquity, and its blocks were reused as building material in various parts of the city.
 88 pieces of the inscription were discovered by French and Austrian epigraphists between 1884 and 1895, but many decades of inactivity followed.
 In 1968 Smith inaugurated a long series of new investigations at Oinoanda that have now continued for half a century and much more than tripled the number of known fragments of one of the most remarkable documents to have survived from the ancient world.
 The latest tally (October 2017) is 305.
 Smith worked first by himself (1968–1973), then in collaboration with the British Institute of Archaeology at Ankara (1974–2003), and most recently (from 2007) with international teams led, until his early death in 2016, by Martin Bachmann, vice-director of the German Archaeological Institute in Istanbul.
-In this third phase Smith has worked in very close collaboration, both on and off the site, with Jürgen Hammerstaedt of the University of Cologne.Smith has published his work on Diogenes’ inscription in five books and about 75 articles.
+In this third phase Smith has worked in very close collaboration, both on and off the site, with Jürgen Hammerstaedt of the University of Cologne.Smith has published his work on Diogenes’ inscription in five books and about 80 articles.
 The latest book and the series of articles in the journal Epigraphica Anatolica (2007–2012, 2016, 2018), in which the numerous and important discoveries made since 2007 are presented, were co-authored with Jürgen Hammerstaedt.